Current Position: Alliances and Channels Manager, Oracle

 Undergraduate Degree: Comparative American Cultures

-Q: Where has your career taken you since you got your MBA degree at Northeastern?
+Q: Where has your career taken you since you earned your MBA at Northeastern?

 A: I have more than 25 years of experience, including several years managing global sales teams.
 I started my career working for smaller tech companies in the late ‘90s, and through a series of corporate acquisitions, I landed at Oracle.
 My current title is Alliances and Channels Manager—I work with Oracle partners who are selling my product, MySQL, to drive new business.

-Q: What first motivated you to pursue your MBA in international business?
+Q: What motivated you to pursue your MBA with a concentration in international business?

 A: Oracle is a multinational company.
 I had landed a great job as a manager, but I also felt distinctly that there was a ceiling—that I could only reach so high without more education.
 My manager at the time had gotten his MBA, and watching his rise in the organization, I decided that was what I wanted to do as well.